sebmos/node-eufy-api/README.md

 |T1012|[Lumos Smart Bulb - Tunable White](https://www.amazon.com/dp/B07177X95T?tag=sebmos-20)|Untested|
 |T1013|[Lumos Smart Bulb - White & Color](https://www.amazon.com/dp/B072FS6YL7?tag=sebmos-20)||

-All devices listed above should work, since they are supported in /python-lakeside/.
+All devices listed above should work, since they are supported in _python-lakeside_.
 Because an error might have occurred during the porting process, some are marked as *untested*.

 If you own one of these untested, or any new  devices that aren't listed, please consider running the [command-line interface](#command-line-interface) and [open an issue](https://github.com/sebmos/node-eufy-api/issues/new) to confirm whether or not they work.